Gryphonaire/geo-location-data-engineering-project/Jupyter NB codes/README.md

 ### Description
-These python codes demonstrate how can we crawl different websites and transform the data obtained using the APIs on our local machine.
+These Python codes demonstrate how we can crawl different websites and transform the data obtained using the APIs on our local machine.